Tips for maximizing fall listings

 But for those who stay in the market, the motivation factor ratchets up a notch.
 They’ve already missed the summer season, so they’ll want to make up for lost time, even if that means a price drop or willingness to negotiate.
 For you, the upside is more time to devote to those who remain in your portfolio, which is never bad for peace of mind or relationships.

 Without further ado, here are some tips to making the most of your fall listings:

 Keep it clean

-More than any other season, fall requires some good, old-fashioned elbow grease (which require some prodding and nudging of your clients).
+More than any other season, fall requires some good, old-fashioned elbow grease in the form of prodding and nudging of your clients.
 Gutters should be cleaned out often.
 Yards should be raked.
 Features like patios, outdoor kitchens and pools should be cleaned regularly (if they’re still open).
-The temperature of the house should find a balance between the warmish autumn days and the cool autumn nights.
+Interior temperatures should find a balance between the warmish autumn days and the cool autumn nights.

-Obviously this step varies depending on what part of the country you’re listing is in; November in New England is much different than November in So Cal.
+Obviously this step varies depending on what part of the country you’re in; November in New England is much different than November in southern California.

 Which hue is you?

 Autumn is a great chance to switch up your listing’s color palette – the teals and yellows of summer can give way to the richer hues of fall, particularly in the aforementioned part of the country where the leaves change to match.
-Fall decorating can range from the simple – an autumnal wreath or mums on the porch in more stately neighborhoods – to the precious – hay bales, cornacopias or scarecrows if your target buyers are families.
+Fall decorating can range from the simple (an autumnal wreath or mums on the porch in more stately neighborhoods) to the kitschy (hay bales, cornucopias or scarecrows if your target buyers are families).

-But don’t pigeonhole yourself into micro: If your listing is in need of a large-scale change (to go with a new batch of photos with the online listing) consider talking to your clients about repainting the house to warm up the look.
+But don’t pigeonhole yourself into micro.
+If your listing is in need of a large-scale, consider talking to your clients about repainting the house to warm up the look.
 Grays and slates can really pop behind a curtain of bright fall foliage.

 Remember: Winter is coming